-The Hotel Windsor in Melbourne has been serving traditional afternoon tea since 1883.
+The Hotel Windsor in Melbourne has been serving traditional afternoon tea every day since 1883.

 On weekends, guests enjoy an indulgent dessert buffet and chocolate fountain.

 Vegetarian and gluten free options can be catered for at no extra cost, please advise any dietary requirements at the time of booking.

 Our Luxury Melbourne hotel Afternoon Tea is served in our signature Melbourne hotel restaurant, 111 Spring Street every day of the week.

 Please refer to the history below to understand the differences between High Tea in Melbourne and traditional afternoon tea.